jeffvance/rhs-hadoop-install/README.txt

     Step 7: Assign Slaves and Clients: Chose which components you want on each hosts.
 Select the check box to put the HCFS client on all the nodes.

     Step 8: Customize Services: For the HCFS tab you can accept the defaults.
     If you have chosen to install Nagios you will need to enter a password and email for alerts.
-Under the MapReduce tab, remove the current values for mapred.local.dir and set it to /mnt/brick1/mapredlocal.
+Under the MapReduce tab, remove the current values for "MapReduce local directories" and set it to /mnt/brick1/mapredlocal.
      Select Next to continue.

     Step 9: Review: Make sure the services are what you selected in the previous steps.
 Select Deploy to continue.
 Hadoop is successfully deployed and configured once the process completes!

-    Step 10: Set the permissions in RHS for the mapped user Change directory to the /mnt/glusters: cd /mnt/glusterfs Set the permissions: chown -R mapred:hadoop user/
+    Step 10: Change directory to the /mnt/glusterfs:
+         # cd /mnt/glusterfs

+         Set the permissions:
+         # chown -R mapred:hadoop user/

  3) Validate the Installation